jonocarroll/wp_content/_drafts/2018-10-05-adding-strings-in-r.md

 &gt; &quot;go even adds strings&quot;
 [/code]

-but this is not something natively available in R.
+but this is not something natively available in R

 [code language="r" light="true"]
 &quot;this doesn't&quot; + &quot;work&quot;